Oakview Care provides high quality residential care homes for adults with learning disabilities, challenging behaviour and mental health issues.

 It helps us to empower individuals by explaining what rights they have to control how we use their personal information.

 We will review our Privacy Notice on an annual basis.
-This Privacy Notice was last reviewed in April 2018.

 This Privacy Notice is not exhaustive and we are always happy to provide any additional information or explanations where needed.

 What personal information might we collect and how might we use it?